 The Wandering Island is a site-specific, collaborative art project conceived for Elbow Island, a Calgary/Mohkínstsis park located beneath Mission Bridge on 4th Street SW.
 This park balances precariously between city + nature, land + river, public + private, camouflaged + forgotten.
 The Wandering Island has a mandate to create slow art for the audience of birds, bats, beaver, fish, and the occasional curious wanderer.

 You can read more about the artists here.
 There will be an Opening Event for Phase 1 in Spring 2021 (COVID regulations allowing).

 The second part of The Wandering Island is a series of temporary seasonal artworks unfolding over several years, reflecting Elbow Island Park as a biological, social, spatial, mythical, cultural, historical, and conceptual site.
 Each season for 10 consecutive seasons, different artists will make land-responsive artworks, both on and off the island, speaking to the island as a place floating between contexts.

 To receive the future Call for Submissions to artists and writers, sign up for our e-newsletter here.

 A note about accessibility: Elbow Island Park is a welcoming space for many people, however, due to the unmanicured nature of the island, the park is not currently accessible to wheelchair-users.
 If you have questions about accessibility, don’t hesitate to contact us.
 We can share more about the specifics of the site and help you visit in whatever ways are possible.

-The Wandering Island is located on Elbow Island Park in Calgary/Mohkínstsis, on the traditional territories of the people of the Treaty 7 in Alberta, which includes the Blackfoot Confederacy, the Tsuut’ina First Nation, and the Stoney Nakoda, and the Métis Nation of Alberta, Region III.
+The Wandering Island is located beneath Mission Bridge on Elbow Island Park in Calgary/Mohkínstsis, on the traditional territories of the people of the Treaty 7 in Alberta, which includes the Blackfoot Confederacy, the Tsuut’ina First Nation, and the Stoney Nakoda, and the Métis Nation of Alberta, Region III.
 We share in the gratitude and responsibilities of wandering these lands over time.
 Please see our Land Acknowledgement.